-A review of the recoverability of investments in and loans to subsidiary undertakings totalling £2,754,113 has been carried out in accordance with IFRS 9.
-As a result, the directors have concluded that no potential credit losses arose in the year.
+A review of the recoverability of investments in and loans to subsidiary undertakings totalling £2,745,496 has been carried out in accordance with IAS 36.
+As a result, the directors have concluded that there is a potential credit loss arising in the year.
+Sunrise Minerals Australia Pty Ltd provision increased by £15,363 to fully impair the loan balance.
 The assessment has been based upon a review of the underlying exploration assets held by the subsidiary undertakings.